sebastiangreger/kirby3-commentions/README.md

 'sgkirby.commentions.templatesWithWebmentions' => ['note'],
 ```

-To keep one submission type (comments/webmentions) entirely, do not set the config or provide an empty array.
+To keep one submission type (comments/webmentions) deactivated entirely, do not set the config at all or provide an empty array.
 For example, to allow comments on all pages with template `note` but disable webmentions globally:

 ```php
 'sgkirby.commentions.templatesWithComments' => ['note'],